architect/utils/readme.md

 Initializes an Architect project directory structure based on contents read from an Architect project manifest.

+## `utils.initArc(callback)`

+Populates the runtime environment with Architect-specific environment variables.

+## `utils.initArc(callback)`

+Populates the runtime environment with AWS-specific environment variables, and loads credentials from the local filesystem.

+## `utils.initEnv(callback)`

+Populates the runtime environment with variables from a `.arc-env` if present.
+Details about this functionality can be found in the [@architect/env][env] project (pending resolution of architect/env#2).

 ## `utils.inventory(arc)`

 Returns an object containing: